Dr Katerina PsarikidouSenior Research Associate - N8 AgriFood Knowledge Exchange

 She has been invited to give talks about her research to various institutions, including the University of Crete, Durham University, IT University of Copenhagen, Hafencity University and Lancaster University.

-She has organised panels for international conferences, including the recent European Society for Rural Sociology Congress and the Cycling and Society Symposium.
+She has organised panels for international conferences, including the recent European Society for Rural Sociology Congress, the EASST conference and the Cycling and Society Symposium.

 She has presented papers at International Conferences, including ESA, EASST, ESRS, NGM, MARE, Cosmobilities, Mobility Futures, Sustainable Food Planning.